kanishkkatara/clara/README.md

 # Clara

-Clara is an AI-powered test prep platform for exams like GMAT and GRE.
+Clara is an AI-powered test prep platform for exams like GMAT.

 ## Setup Instructions